snicol/shush/README.md

 Shush is a secret manager which allows writing and syncronisation between providers.
 It is similar to rclone in that it is designed to work with a number of backends.
 The project is split into two distinct areas, `storage` providers and `cache` providers.
-It also provides a Go helper to load in secrets to a given struct using struct tags.
+It also provides Go helpers to load in secrets to a given struct using struct tags, or via specific ENV variables.

 ## Supported providers